Heavy Equipment Loan Rates in Canada (2026): What Contractors Actually Pay

 Contractors worry about this constantly, and the fear often prevents them from getting the best deal.
 Here is how credit inquiries actually work:

 Hard inquiries happen when a lender pulls your credit to make a lending decision.
-Each one can temporarily reduce your score by 5-10 points.
-But — and this is the important part — credit scoring models recognize that shopping for the same type of credit in a short window is normal comparison shopping, not a sign of desperation.
-Most models group multiple equipment loan inquiries within a 14-45 day window as a single inquiry.
+Each one can temporarily reduce your score.
+But — and this is the important part — most credit scoring models recognize that shopping for the same type of credit in a short window is normal comparison shopping, not a sign of desperation.
+They typically group multiple equipment loan inquiries within a short comparison window as a single inquiry.

 Soft inquiries happen when you check your own credit, or when a lender pre-qualifies you without a full application.
 These do not affect your score at all.